hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 #### Error handling

-The sink uses async client to publish the messages.
-Any error/exception encountered while publishing the messages will not fail the job.
+The sink uses sync client to publish the messages.
+Any error/exception encountered while publishing the messages will fail the job.
+User can configure the retrying of the messages by providing a retry function.
+The retry function accepts a `MqttException`, current try count and returns the wait time before trying to send the message again.
+Any non-positive value means that the sink should not retry the message and fail the job.